yugr/sortcheck/README.md

 Here's less high-level stuff (sorted by priority):
 * do not report repetative errors for same comparison function
-* ensure that code is thread-safe (may need lot's of platform-dependent code...)
+* ensure that code is thread-safe (may need lots of platform-dependent code...)
 * print complete backtrace rather than just address of caller (libunwind?)
 * print array elements which triggered errors (i.e. hex dumps)
-* detect aborts when running comparison functions by intercepting SEGV?
 * other minor TODO/FIXME are scattered all over the codebase